 - assessing planning applications for building developers

-Excavations and job vacancies are advertised in bulletins from the Institute for Archaeologists, national newspapers and specialist publications such as Current Archaeology or those provided or promoted by the Council for British Archaeology (CBA).
-Vacancies for volunteers are advertised in a range of places including CBA Briefings and the Fieldwork Opportunities Bulletin.
-The British Archaeological Yearbook is a useful source of information for networking and speculative applications.
-For guidance on speculative applications see our page: making speculative applications.
+Excavations and job vacancies are advertised by the Institute for Archaeologists (CIfA), national newspapers and specialist publications such as Current Archaeology or those promoted by the Council for British Archaeology (CBA).
+You can find out more about opportunities for volunteering from the CBA or Current Archaeology.
+The Yearbook and directory published annually by CIfA is a useful source of information for networking and speculative applications.

 - National organisations such as English Heritage, National Trust, Historic Scotland and Cadw (the historic environment service of the Welsh Assembly)

-While the job is physically tiring and involves long periods of time working outdoors in all kinds of weather, most archaeologists are passionate about their work and enjoy the thrill of discovering more about past civilisations.
+While the job can be physically tiring and may involve long periods of time working outdoors in all kinds of weather, most archaeologists are passionate about their work and enjoy the thrill of discovering more about past civilisations.

 While academic qualifications are not always essential, most paid employees have an archaeology degree.
 Many careers in archaeology lead to academia, for which outstanding undergraduate and postgraduate qualifications are usually necessary due to the fierce level of competition.
 It is also worth noting than earning a good salary in archaeology without a degree may be difficult.